FINNGEN/table_browser2/munge/README.md

 The annotation file created above is the one used by the application.
 Here we add some things to help with homozygote deficiency analysis.

-Create a bgen file of coding variants and compute snpstats with a GP threshold of 0.9 to get high-probability homozygotes as per imputation:
+Create a bgen file of coding variants and compute snpstats with a GP threshold of 0.9 to get high-probability homozygotes as per imputation with [this Nextflow worklow](nf/filter_bgen_by_variants/filter_bgen_by_variants.nf).
+See tower VM config files for accessToken and SMTP password configurations.

-`filter_bgen_by_variants.nf`

-Munge:
+Munge out extra headers (we could fix the workflow up front preferably):

 ```
 gsutil cp gs://r10-data/bgen/filtered.snpstats .